 - Wojtek (bear) - Wikipedia

-Wojtek (1942 – 2 December 1963; Polish pronunciation: [ˈvɔjtɛk]; in English sometimes phonetically spelled Voytek) was a Syrian brown bear [1][2] adopted during World War II by soldiers of the 2nd Polish Corps, [3] which Wojtek accompanied to Italy, serving with the 22nd Artillery Supply Company
+Wojtek (1942 – 2 December 1963; Polish pronunciation: [ˈvɔjtɛk]; in English sometimes phonetically spelled Voytek) was a Syrian brown bear [1][2] adopted during World War II by soldiers of the 2nd Polish Corps, [3] whom Wojtek accompanied to Italy, serving with the 22nd Artillery Supply Company

 - Wojtek the Bear | Private, Rank, Edinburgh Zoo, War, Facts - Britannica